Fact checked

 The following requirements apply to legal wills in Canada:

-1. The will has to exist in a physical form — on paper, rather than being stored digitally (with the exception of British Columbia).
+1. The will has to exist in a physical form — on paper, rather than being stored digitally (with the exception of British Columbia, where it can be digital).

 2. You, in addition to two witnesses, must sign the will in each other’s presence.